Sydney-Informatics-Hub/geopython/_episodes/00-intro.md

 ## What is a notebook?
 What is a terminal?

+What is google colab?
+How do I get this code working?
+What is Docker?
 Traditionally, Python was executed in a terminal environemnt.
 You have a ***Python Shell*** but now (modelled from Mathematica's Notebooks) you can use a Jupyter Notebook.